-I tend to have a tight ITB band from cycling.
-I have a leg length discrepancy so that does not help and I struggle to get my Triathlon Bike fit dialed it.
+I used to have a tight ITB band from cycling.
+I have a leg length discrepancy so that does not help and I struggled to get my Triathlon Bike fit dialed it.
 ITB is pain on the lateral side of the leg just below the knee and tight night along the Iliotibial band.
 The discomfort starts 10-15 minutes into a run and stops when finished.
 Prevention includes strengthen the core and glute muscles (gluteus minimus, glute medius, gluteus maximus) and external hip rotators plus improve stability during stance phase of running and reduce the stress on the ITB.

 Achilles and Tibialis Tendinitis

 Too much training load will inflame my Posterior Tibialis tendonitis and my Achilles tendonitis flares up.
 The Achilles tendon is located at the back of the lower part of the leg, directly above the heel.
 Just like the tight calfs can cause Plantar Fasciitis, a lack of calf-muscle strength and tightness, improper recovery between workouts, running on your toes, too much volume or intensity too soon.
 Besides a progressive training plan with slow increases in volume and intensity, prevention includes running form assessment, stride and cadence drills, strengthen and stretching the calves and use of a form roller.
 After Ironman Texas 2017, I went to an A.R.T Doctor, had a full strength and treadmill running form assessment.
 I understand my imbalances and found some treatment and relief